 To use a diary, study planner or digital calendar system effectively, it is important to develop a system.
-The following suggestions may assist you:-
+The following suggestions may assist you: -

-- 1. If you have a physical diary, take it with you to every class and also home with you each night. - 2.
+- 1. If you have a physical diary, take it with you to every class and home with you each night. - 2.
 Plan your time carefully. - 3.
 Enter all relevant matter in your diary or digital calendar system. - 4.
-Use colour coding for instant recognition of specific entries (eg. homework). - 5.
+Use colour coding for instant recognition of specific entries (e.g., homework). - 5.
 Use symbols or abbreviations for easy recognition of activities. - 6.
 Check your diary entries or digital calendar each morning and night. - 7.
 Mark off entries when completed. - 8.
 Use a highlighter to show important dates. - 9.
-Keep the calendar up to date.
+Keep the calendar up to date. - 10.
+Students will be encouraged to develop digital modes of organisation such as the Outlook Calendar.